Drill rap, social media, and knife possession

 Based on our research, we help the municipality to develop campaigns to shift violence-related norms on social media and curb knife possession among young people.
 For example, we have identified social media influencers in, around, and beyond drill bubbles on YouTube and Instagram to stimulate engagement with the campaign’s key messages:

-• Not everything you see on the internet is real.
+- Not everything you see on the internet is real.

 Drill is entertainment; not a good example.
-In street interviews and podcasts social media influencers can start conversations to remind viewers.
+In street interviews and podcasts social media influencers can start conversations to remind viewers. - There are other ways to gain respect than to act tough on social media.

 Real success requires hard work and discipline and often comes slowly.
-Successful role models that the target audience can relate to can tell more about this on social media.
+Successful role models that the target audience can relate to can tell more about this on social media. - Carrying a knife is dangerous – not cool.

 By carrying a knife, you are more likely to get involved in a stabbing incident.
 In street interviews, podcasts, and social media pledges influencers and audiences can speak up and give their opinion.